-The Florida Housing Coalition has released a new fact sheet for local governments, housing advocates, and industry groups on how to use Coronavirus State Local Fiscal Recovery Funds (SLFRF) from the American Rescue Plan to make significant investments in affordable housing.
+The Florida Housing Coalition has put together a new resource page for local governments, housing advocates, and industry groups on how to use Coronavirus State Local Fiscal Recovery Funds (SLFRF) from the American Rescue Plan to make significant investments in affordable housing.
 This program provides a once-in-a-generation opportunity for local governments to address the affordable housing crisis.
 These funds can be used for affordable housing development, supportive housing services, down payment assistance, nonprofit aid, and other eligible activities.
 The Coalition can help your local government use SLFRF dollars for affordable housing initiatives.
-Please contact Kody Glazer at email@example.com if you have any questions.
+Please contact Kody Glazer at firstname.lastname@example.org if you have any questions.

 With NLIHC Grant Florida Housing Coalition Aims to Help 32 Local Governments Deploy ERAP Funds